Home › Baseball › Pitching › Pitching Grips › Four Seam Fastball Grip

 How to Grip a Four Seam Fastball

 AKAThis grip is usually called either a rising fastball or just a fastball.
 It is also called cross-seam fastball, heater, cheese, hummer and smoke or smoker.

+Position the BallCross seams.
+Turn the ball where the horseshoes (the "U") run sideways.
 The closed part of the horseshoe points to your thumb and the open part points to the pinky.

 Position your fingersPlace your first and second (index and middle) fingers over the cross seam.

 Position your thumbPlace your thumb directly under the ball on the smooth part of the baseball (no seam).

 Exert PressureGet a good grip on the seams with your finger pads.

 Squeeze the ball with your thumb pushing against your index and middle fingers.

 Delivery and ReleasePush your middle finger toward the batter.
 Your hand will pronate (thumb down, inward, clockwise LH, counterclockwise RH) slightly.

 This is the opposite rotation of a curveball.

 Compared to other gripsThis is the fastest pitch because the ball has four seams cutting against the air.

 This pitch can be delivered with the most accuracy since it has very little sideways or up/down movement.